umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Control-Generation.md

 This will cause the content type class to _not_ be generated, since you already implement it.

-**Note**: not sure of this.
+**Note**: Not sure of this.
 Maybe it's only renaming the generated class.

 ## Implement Property Type